Non-Negotiables for our VA Classroom

 When we are in class it is expected that everyone will have their cameras on and their whole face on the screen.
 The top of your head is not good enough.

 2. The Teacher Can See Everything

 Our DYKNOW software allows me to see everything that is on your screen at all times.
 I can also block websites or programs if you can't stay engaged with what we are doing.
+This is not your computer and nothing is private.
+There is always someone watching or listening to what is going on.
 Your behavior determines your freedom.

 3.Technical Issues Are Never Your Fault

 Please don't ever think it is your fault when the technology doesn't work.
 You will always have a chance to redo something, or be provided more time, if you need it to get something done.
 This is true especially at the beginning of the year when we are trying things out and getting used to how things work.

 4. Mistakes Are Proof That You Are Learning

 From day #1, I will remind you that it is okay to make mistakes and that mistakes are the best way to learn.
 We will never make fun of mistakes and will always use them as a learning tool for everyone.